Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): How could physics be more general than quantum?

 The scheme above also gives a nice illustration why classical physics (or, rather, classical probability theory) does not admit second-order interference: namely, classical states are probability vectors, and so, for example,

 Thus, classically, $P_{123}=P_1+P_2+P_3$ (or, for two slits, $P_{12}=P_1+P_2$).

 From this starting point emerges an obvious idea: could there be physics in which the states are not tensors with one component (classical probability theory) or two (QT), but three or more?
 Instead of density matrices, could there be a regime of physics that is governed by ``density tensors''?
-This idea has first appeared in the work of Hardy (2001) and Wootters (1986).
-Recent work by Daki\'c \emph{et al.} (2014) constructs possible ``density cube'' states, but does not give a well-defined theory or state space that contains them.
-However, consistent theories that predict higher-order interference \emph{can} be constructed within the framework of generalized probabilistic theories that we will describe next (Ududec \emph{et al.} 2010), and the absence of third-order interference can be used as an axiom to single out QT (Barnum \emph{et al.} 2014; see however also Barnum and Hilgert 2019).
+This idea has first appeared in the work of Hardy (2001)~\cite{Hardy2001} and Wootters (1986)~\cite{Wootters1986}.
+Recent work by Daki\'c \emph{et al.} (2014)~\cite{Dakic2014} constructs possible ``density cube'' states, but does not give a well-defined theory or state space that contains them.
+However, consistent theories that predict higher-order interference \emph{can} be constructed within the framework of generalized probabilistic theories (GPTs) that we will describe next (Ududec \emph{et al.} 2010~\cite{Ududec2010}), and the absence of third-order interference can be used as an axiom to single out QT (Barnum \emph{et al.} 2014~\cite{Barnum2014}; see however also Barnum and Hilgert 2019~\cite{BarnumHilgert2019}).
+Intuitively, while CPT can arise from QT via decoherence, one might imagine that QT can similarly arise via some decoherence process from such a more general theory.
+However, as Lee and Selby (2018)~\cite{LeeSelby2018} have shown, any suitable causal ``super-quantum'' GPT of this kind must necessarily violate the so-called \emph{purification principle}.

 The absence of third- or higher-order interference can in principle be tested experimentally, and this has in fact be done by several different groups.
-To the best of our knowledge, the first experimental search for third-order interference (making single photons impinge on actual spatial slit arrangements) has been performed by Sinha \emph{et al.} (2010), with negative result as expected.
-The relative weight of third-order contributions to the interference pattern (which is predicted to be exactly zero by QT) has been bounded to be less than $10^{-3}$ by Kauten \emph{et al.} (2017).
+To the best of our knowledge, the first experimental search for third-order interference (making single photons impinge on actual spatial slit arrangements) has been performed by Sinha \emph{et al.} (2010)~\cite{Sinha2010}, with negative result as expected.
+The relative weight of third-order contributions to the interference pattern (which is predicted to be exactly zero by QT) has been bounded to be less than $10^{-3}$ by Kauten \emph{et al.} (2017)~\cite{Kauten2017}.
 For other experimental approaches, see the references in this paper.